Introduction for Educators

 Welcome to Building Democracy for All - an interactive, multimodal, multicultural, open access eBook for teaching and learning key topics in United States Government and Civic Life.
 Open access means these materials are “digital, online, and free of charge” (Billings, 2019).
 This book is available online to anyone with an internet connection.
 The eBook can also be viewed and printed as a PDF file.

-Designed as a core or supplementary text for middle and high school teachers and students, this eBook offers instructional ideas, interactive resources, primary documents, and multicultural and multimodal learning materials for interest-building explorations of United States government as well as students’ roles as citizens in a democratic society.
+Designed as a core or supplementary text for middle and high school teachers and students, Building Democracy for All offers instructional ideas, interactive resources, primary documents, and multicultural and multimodal learning materials for interest-building explorations of United States government as well as students’ roles as citizens in a democratic society.
 It focuses on the importance of community engagement and social responsibility as understood and acted upon by middle and high school students—core themes in the 2018 Massachusetts 8th Grade Curriculum Framework, and which are found in many state history and social studies curriculum frameworks around the country.

 Building Democracy for All has been developed by a collaborative writing team of higher education faculty, public school teachers, educational librarians, and college students who are preparing to become history and social studies teachers.
 The primary editors and curators are from the University of Massachusetts Amherst College of Education.
 Contributing teachers come from school districts in the Connecticut River valley region of western Massachusetts (Amherst, Gateway, Westfield, Hampshire Regional, and Springfield).
 As an open resource, the book is being revised constantly by the members of the writing team to ensure timely inclusion of online resources and information.

-Building Democracy for All presents the seven major topics and learning standards set forth in the Massachusetts 8th Grade History & Social Science Curriculum Framework.
-An additional eighth section (to be completed by the end of 2020) will be devoted to strategies for conducting civic action/community engagement projects with students, as mandated by Massachusetts law S2631: An Act to Promote and Enhance Civiv Engagement.
+Building Democracy for All is organized around seven major topics and 50 individual learning standards set forth in the Massachusetts 8th Grade History & Social Science Curriculum Framework.
+An additional eighth section (to be completed by the end of 2020) will be devoted to strategies for conducting civic action/community engagement projects with students, as mandated by Massachusetts law S2631: An Act to Promote and Enhance Civic Engagement.

 - Topic 1: The Philosophical Foundations of the United States Political System